svelteuidev/svelteui/apps/docs/src/pages/installation.md

 <MinorHeading />

-## Initialize a new Svelte or SvelteKit project.
+## Initialize a new Svelte or SvelteKit project
 **or add to an existing project**

 <StartGuide setId={(val) => value = val} />